ISAITB/docs-services/source/introduction/index.rst

 Where are they used?
 ~~~~~~~~~~~~~~~~~~~~

-The short answer is that the GITB test services are used by the GITB test bed software (or another test bed implementation
+The short answer is that the GITB test services are used by the GITB Test Bed software (or another Test Bed implementation
 based on its specifications) to extend its capabilities.

 Keep in mind however that these test services are simply SOAP web services that use a specific API.
 As such, they could be
-used independently of the test bed by any SOAP client; the use of a common API serves in this case to allow service
+used independently of the Test Bed by any SOAP client; the use of a common API serves in this case to allow service
 calls to be consistent and share the same semantics.
 In practice, messaging and processing services are not typically
 used in a standalone manner as they are really focused on making additional capabilities available to test sessions.
 Validation
 services however, given also the simplicity of the involved API, are good candidates for independent use.
 It is often